 Choosing a Spray Painting System

-The type of system you choose will depend on what, how much and how fast you plan on spraying.
+There are many types of spray guns and air compressor systems.
+The one that suit you best will depend on what you are spraying, how big it is and how fast you plan to spray it.
 Every system set-up has three essential components: a gun which sprays the finish, a cup or pot which hold the finish and a power system (air compressor) which moves the finish through the gun and atomises it at the tip.
 Read on to find out more or simply ask our LiveChat team to guide you.

 Spray Gun Selection

 There are many different types and sizes of spray gun but they are basically the same.
 Each spray gun contains inlets for air and fluid, fluid needles and tips and an air cap.
 You can read our guide to cleaning your spray painting system if you’d like to understand a bit more about the system and how it works.